Policies

 If the term HAS begun: Complete the online withdrawal form.
 You are responsible for all financial obligations to the university.
 You cannot obtain a transcript or re-enter the university until all financial obligations are cleared.
 Please contact the Department of Residence Life if you are currently living on campus at reslife@uwf.edu.

-Medical Emergency Withdrawal: If you need to withdraw from the university for medical reasons follow this link for additional information.
+Medical Emergency Withdrawal: If you need to withdraw from the university for medical reasons, see the information in the "Medical Emergency Withdrawal" drop down on this page.

-Military Withdrawal: If you need to withdraw from the University due to a deployment, visit the Veterans Services webpage for additional information regarding your withdrawal.
+Military Withdrawal: If you need to withdraw from the university due to a deployment, visit the Veterans Services webpage for additional information regarding your withdrawal.

 Re-entry